 Bunnings sausage sizzles

 A Bunnings sausage sizzle has to be the most iconic of all the Australian traditions!
-It’s sometime so simple, yet it really is a great intro to the Australian culture.
+It’s something so simple, yet it really is a great intro to the Australian culture.
 A sausage sizzle is a sausage in bread, with or without onions.
 Red sauce is optional!
-They sell them outside every Bunnings store and no visit to the DIY chain is possible without one, according to my kids.
+They sell them outside every Bunnings store and no visit to the DIY chain is possible without one (according to my kids – and our dog!).

 A Bunnings umbrella

-Not a tradition as such but more like a way of life – I couldn’t mention Bunnings without recongising that 99% of the pupulation owns at least one large Bunnings umbrella which we all pull out when it rains.
-We have four of them in our household – you can never have too many!
+A Bunnings umblrella isn’t a tradition as such but more like a way of life in Australia – I couldn’t mention Bunnings without recongising that 99% of the population owns at least one large Bunnings umbrella which we all pull out when it rains.
+We actually own FOUR of them in our household – you can never have too many!
 It sometimes feels like Bunnings sponsors storm season here.
 A Bunnings umbrella is a great price and they last for ages, and they’re BIG so can handle all of the rain we get here.

 Doing the Tim Tam slam

-One day I’ll record my kids doing the Tim Tam slam as a demo, but basically this is a fun Australia tradition of drinking a hot drink through a Tim Tam (which is like a Penguin if you’re in the UK – only controversially I think Tim Tams are more superior).
+One day I’ll record my kids doing the Tim Tam slam as a demo!
+Basically, this is a fun Australia tradition of drinking a hot drink through a Tim Tam (which is like a Penguin if you’re in the UK – only controversially I think Tim Tams are more superior).
 You bite off opposite corners of the chocolately biscuit and then suck your drink through it like a straw.
 My kids are pros at it.
 This is one of Australia’s traditions that kids will love to try!

 Serving fairy bread at kids’ parties

 Fairy bread is an Australian party food that is basically bread and butter with sprinkles scattered on.
 You aren’t allowed to host a kids’ birthday party without it (OK I might be exagerrrating but I’ve been to a LOT of kids’ parties with my three over the years and it has always been served as it’s just one of those traditions of Australia a bit like serving jelly and ice cream in the UK!
 I think it’s bleugh but the kids love it!

 Shortening every word possible and adding ‘o’ at the end

-It’s not so much of an Australian tradition as it is an Australian habit but Aussies shorten EVERYTHING here and then chuck an ‘o’ on the end of it.
-Think ‘servo’ for service station, ‘arvo’ for afternoon, ‘relo’ for relative,’avo’ for avocado, ‘fisho’ for fish shop… you get the idea.
+It’s not so much of an Australian tradition as it is an Australian habit or an Australian custom but Aussies shorten EVERYTHING here and then chuck an ‘o’ on the end of it.
+Think ‘servo’ for service station (petrol station), ‘arvo’ for afternoon, ‘relo’ for relative,’avo’ for avocado, ‘fisho’ for fish shop… you get the idea.
 It’s a tradition in Australia that always makes me laugh – my husband often comes home to tell me they’re selling fisho and avo at the servo this arvo!

 Vegemite on toast